| | |

 as Eliot and Waugh, who were similarly seeking glimmers of philosophical

 light amidst the prevailing gloom.
+Desiring an

 escape from the world of the "intellectuals without intellect,"